 As I took a bite of the burger and submerged myself in the lyrics (these streets will make you feel brand new, big lights will inspire you), I began to reminisce the days when I was so resistant to move to a new city.
 And today after one year, I thanked God for giving me the courage to take a leap of faith.
 I could have never understood the importance of discovering myself in the winds of change had it not been to this enriching year.

 As a growing up teenager, I had always romanticized an independent life- earning a livelihood, taking care of self and loved ones, and living to my decisions.
 In short, I always yearned to be an adult.
 But all these years, I still behaved like a child trapped in a grown up’s body, pampered by family and friends.
 However, today I feel like an adult who has learnt to gracefully live in uncertainty with head held up high.
 Though I am living a life I always wanted and I am happy with it but sometimes I tend to miss the warmth of family and friends!
-Maybe, I was a bird that wanted to be in the nest while experiencing the joy of flying.
+Maybe, I was a bird trying to fly while staying in the nest.
 But as it is said, you can’t have the cake and keep it too.
 So I have learnt to eat my cake and live in the moment of experiencing its sweetness not thinking what will happen if I finish it.

 Maybe some decisions change the course of your life forever.
 May be this was one of it.
 And maybe it was for all good.